-Homemade butternut squash soup – comforting deliciousness in a bowl!
+Easy butternut squash soup – creamy and comforting deliciousness in a bowl!

-The summer before my junior year of high school (it seems so long ago), I took a road trip to visit colleges along the East Coast of the United States.
+The summer before my junior year of high school, I took a road trip to visit colleges along the East Coast of the US.
 One of the stops was Cornell University, located in the small town of Ithaca, New York.
-I fell instantly in love with the rolling hills, the cascading waterfalls, the quaint shops… and with Moosewood, a popular vegetarian establishment named one of the thirteen most influential restaurants of the 20th century by Bon Appétìt magazine.
-Although I did not fall in love with Ithaca’s brutal winters, and I eventually decided against applying to the school, I ate at Moosewood twice during the overnight trip and left the restaurant with a cookbook in each hand.
-(To date, Moosewood Restaurant has published an impressive thirteen cookbooks.)
+I fell instantly in love with the rolling hills, the cascading waterfalls, the quaint shops, and with Moosewood, a popular vegetarian establishment named one of the thirteen most influential restaurants of the 20th century by Bon Appétìt magazine.
+I ate at Moosewood twice during the overnight trip and left the restaurant with a cookbook in each hand.

 Butternut Squash Soup Recipe